How to Visit Dyker Heights Christmas lights in NYC

 What is the Dyker Heights Christmas lights tour like?

-Christmas is a magical time of year in New York and there are many ways to enjoy it.
-If you love Christmas decorations, I recommend you take the Dyker Heights Christmas lights tour so you don't miss out on any of this tradition as there are details that you might miss out on if you do it on your own.
+Christmas is a magical time of year in New York, and there are many ways to enjoy it.
+If you love the Christmas atmosphere, I recommend taking the Dyker Heights Christmas Lights Tour so you don't miss out on any of this tradition, as there are details you might miss if you go on your own.

-Not only will you get to see the lights in this quaint neighbourhood, but you'll get to explore it by listening in Spanish to the guide's anecdotes about this fun event and you might even get to meet some of the owners of the brand new homes.
-Plus, you won't be so cold in the middle of winter in New York as you'll be riding in the comfort of a vehicle with the group instead of transferring on public transport.
+Not only will you see the lights in this picturesque neighbourhood, but you'll also explore it while listening to the guide's anecdotes about this fun event in Spanish, and you might even meet some of the owners of the brand-new houses.
+What's more, you won't be so cold in the middle of winter in New York, as you'll travel comfortably in a vehicle with the group instead of changing public transport.

-To top it all off, on the way back to Midtown you'll stop on the Brooklyn Bridge to take in the spectacular Manhattan skyline.
-All in all, it's a great way to get into the New York Christmas spirit and you're sure to leave Dyker Heights with a smile on your face.
-If you're also a Christmas lover, you can't miss the best Christmas trees in New York.
+To top it all off, on the way back to Midtown, there's a stop at the Brooklyn Bridge to take in the spectacular Manhattan skyline.
+All in all, this is a very comprehensive tour to enjoy the Christmas spirit of New York, and I guarantee you'll leave Dyker Heights with a smile on your face.
+If you're also a Christmas lover, don't miss the best Christmas trees in New York.

 What are the most famous houses in Dyker Heights?